OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 - Find and remove the code revolving around SSL pinning, or allow the application to trust the User CAs in the manifest, and then re-package the application.
 - Use Frida to dynamically overwrite the function that handles SSL pinning and instruct it to use the proxy's certificate.

 In order to dynamically analyse the application, the tester could rely on [Objection](https://github.com/sensepost/objection) which is powered by Frida, and that too, can be used to bypass certain security checks without rooting the phone.
+This tool works by [patching](https://github.com/sensepost/objection/wiki/Patching-Android-Applications#patching---patching-an-apk) the target application with the [frida-gadget](https://www.frida.re/docs/gadget/) library.

 ##### Method Tracing